iivvaannxx/the-coronavirus-war/README.md

 ## 🛠️ How to Play

 The game is built for Windows and Linux (x86_64 architecture).
 Unfortunately, I don't own a Mac, so I can't provide a build for macOS 😢, if you want it I may be able to provide it to you, but because I can't test it, I can't guarantee it will work.

 You can download the game from the [releases page](https://github.com/iivvaannxx/the-coronavirus-war/releases/tag/1.0.0).
-Here's how to run them:
+Here's how to run it:

 ### Windows